Anvibharadwaj/ethbeginner/README.md

-# Creatin a Token using Solidity
+# Creating a Token using Solidity

-This Solidity program is a simple program that demonstrates the basic syntax and functionality of the Solidity programming language.
+This Solidity program is a simple program that demonstrates the basic syntax and functionality of the Solidity programming language and how to create a token.
 The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.

 ## Description